NinjolasNJM/pixel-papercraft-generator-builder/README.md

 [Read more about proposing changes on Github](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests).

-If you need help, ask in the #generator-help channel on Discord.
+If you need help, ask in the #generator-help channel on our Discord server.

 **Tip:** It's best to keep your branches and pull requests small.
 For example, create a separate branch and pull request for each generator.
 This helps to get the changes merged into the main project more quickly.

 ## Images vs Textures

 **Images** are just simple images that can be drawn onto the pages.
 You cannot draw parts of images, you can only draw the whole image.
 This makes them very fast to draw.
-You will typically use images for things like backgrounds and folds.
+You will typically use images for things like backgrounds, folds, and labels.

 **Textures** are used when you want to draw parts of an image onto the page and those parts may be scaled, flipped or rotated, etc. Textures are slow to draw because of the image processing needed.